renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 To have webapplications work good we need to modify a number of php.ini settings.
 The following values need to be modified.
 Search the setting in php.ini, copy the line and add a ; at the beginning of the line.
 Then enter the new value.

-For display_errors you might want make an exception and leave that to 'On'.
+For display_errors you might want make an exception and leave that to 'On', but that is however you prefer.

 ```
 output_buffering = Off